In This Article

-- Steven R. Gundry is a cardiothoracic surgeon and a pioneer in nutrition, as well as medical director at The International Heart and Lung Institute Center for Restorative Medicine and New York Times best-selling author of The Plant Paradox, and The Plant Paradox Cookbook, and The Longevity Paradox: How to Die Young at a Ripe Old Age.
+- Steven R. Gundry, MD, is a cardiothoracic surgeon and a pioneer in nutrition, as well as medical director at The International Heart and Lung Institute Center for Restorative Medicine and New York Times best-selling author of The Plant Paradox, and The Plant Paradox Cookbook, and The Longevity Paradox: How to Die Young at a Ripe Old Age.

 - Courtney Baron and Kaitlyn Noble are Thumbtack health and wellness coaches.

 “Melatonin is a hormone produced by the brain, which helps regulate our sleep and wake patterns.
 It also acts as a powerful antioxidant that helps fight free radicals and inflammation in the body.
 Melatonin should rise in the evening and then drop in the morning.
 Light exposure (or lack thereof) can impact the production of melatonin, as can age,” shares Noble.

 How Should It Be Used